Lifting Up the Humble

 The exaltation of Christ accomplishes both objectives as part of the same plan.
-His exaltation brings glory to God the Father, and brings repentance to his people, the true Israel, as he forgives all their sins.
+His exaltation brings glory to God the Father, and brings repentance to his people, the true Israel, as he intercedes for them, and forgives all their sins.

-As we fight the enemy of our souls, we do not do it as individuals sent out to war alone.
-We are redeemed to go out together as an army, equipped and organized as a unit.
-We are fellow soldiers, each lending his talent, resources, and time under the Captain of our souls who is victorious and exalted above all.
+As we fight the enemy of our souls, we don’t do it as individuals sent out to war alone.
+We’re redeemed to go out together – as an army, equipped and organized as a unit.
+We’re fellow soldiers, each lending his talent, resources, and time under the Captain of our souls who is victorious and exalted above all.

 Jesus is also the one who makes us able to do what God calls us to do.
 As our exalted redeemer, he lives and reigns over all things for the redemption and care of his people.
 He makes us able to live humbly for him, to know his peace, and to trust his promises.

 Even now we have victory over the world, and a victorious Lord as our loving shepherd.
 We are nothing more than redeemed sinners who face challenges, pain, and imperfection.
-But we are, and always will be, God’s adopted children.
+But those redeemed by that amazing grace are, and always will be, God’s adopted children.

-(The Bible quotations in this lesson are from the New King James Version of the Bible unless otherwise noted.)
+(Bible quotations are from the New King James Version unless otherwise noted.)

 Pingback: Lifting Up the Humble | Reformed Biblical Studies